Kernicterus Attorneys

 Kernicterus is a medically preventable event

-Bilirubin levels in the blood should be carefully monitored in the newborn.
+Bilirubin levels in the blood should be carefully monitored in the newborn to prevent Kernicterus.
 There are several methods which can be used by pediatricians to prevent bilirubin levels from becoming dangerously high, including but not limited to phototherapy, a fiber optic blanket, and blood exchange transfusion.

 The American Academy of Pediatrics has provided guidelines which if correctly followed by medical personnel should prevent the occurrence of kernicterus.
 The National Quality Forum is a non profit organization that is a private/public collaboration formed for the purpose of improving the quality of health care in the United States.
 It includes kernicterus among a group of occurrences that are referred to as “never events”.
 Never events are medical outcomes that are serious and largely preventable – in other words, they should never happen.

 Any failure to carefully follow recommended guidelines in New Jersey and Pennsylvania for treating jaundice by the nurses and doctors caring for a newborn could potentially result in kernicterus.
-However, here are some specific mistakes pediatricians sometimes make when confronted with newborn jaundice:
+However, here are some specific mistakes pediatricians sometimes make when confronted with newborn jaundice that can lead to kernicterus:

 • Ordering repeat testing to confirm a high bilirubin level before beginning treatment.